Big 12 Tournament 2019: Bracket, TV Schedule, Dates and Predictions

 Guard Barry Brown Jr. is a big-time contributor, leading the way with 15.1 points and 4.2 rebounds per game.
 Forward Dean Wade is scoring 13.0 points per game and leading the team with an average of 6.2 rebound per night.
 He is also shooting 50 percent from the field.

 The Jayhawks may be more inspired to play their best basketball in the conference tournament than is normally the case.
-Bill Self's team is going to make a run at the tournament title, look for forward Dedric Lawson to take on a starring role.
+If Self's team is going to make a run at the tournament title, look for forward Dedric Lawson to take on a starring role.
 He is averaging 19.0 points and 10.5 rebounds per game, and he had a 23-point effort in the regular-season finale Saturday against Baylor.

-Guard Devin Dotson is averaging 11.6 points per game and connecting on 38.0 percent of his three-point attempts.
+Guard Devon Dotson is averaging 11.6 points per game and connecting on 38.0 percent of his three-point attempts.

 Predictions